AntiCodeer/java_DSA/README.md

 - Q20. xyz is allowed to go out with his friends only on the even days of a given month.
 Write a program to count the number of days he can go out in the month of August.
 - Q21.
 Define two methods to print the maximum and the minimum number respectively among three numbers entered by the user.
 - Q22.
 Define a method to find out if a number is prime or not.
+- Q23.
+Define a method to check if a number is Palindrome or not.